-McDonald’s courage in opposing the US government’s official dismissal of the UFO phenomenon as scientifically significant should act as a template for everyone who calls themselves a scientist and/or who claims to be a (sound) sceptic.
+McDonald’s courage in opposing the US government’s dismissal of the UFO issue as scientifically significant should act as a template for everyone who calls themselves a scientist and/or who claims to be a (sound) sceptic.

 His dedication and courage in pursuing the truth of the stigmatised UFO subject is inspiring.
 At the same time, tragic, since all the opposition he met from fellow scientists and politicians took a toll on him.
 James Edward McDonald took his own life in 1971; whether it was suicide is still an open question, according to some researchers.